Let’s face it, vegans; we can be a bit annoying sometimes.

 - Choose words that you would use in your day to day conversations.
 If I met someone and talked about animal rights with them, I would use the same words that I am using right now, I wouldn’t become more radical or milder.
 People can sense when you are trying to be someone that you are not and it doesn’t vibe with them.
 Don’t curse if you wouldn’t do that with someone you just met, and don’t use words you think sound smart if they don’t come naturally to you.

 - Avoid pointing fingers at people that are doing immoral things and invest that time into creating something that will change their view.
-It’s so easy to judge people around us who eat other animals –and we all do that to a certain extent – but the way to change their mind isn’t by screaming at them, it’s by creating plant-based meats and conducting scientific research that proves how unhealthy meat and dairy are.
+It’s so easy to judge people around us who eat other animals –and we all do that to a certain extent – but the way to change their mind isn’t by screaming at them.
+It’s by creating plant-based meats and conducting scientific research that proves how unhealthy meat and dairy are.
 Actions are louder than words and more effective, too.
 Screaming at the wrong-doers is not going to save pigs, changing the laws and creating more vegan options will.

 - Take care of your mind and train it well enough to be able to be in the presence of anyone yet still feel calm and collected.
-I recommend you try the Waking Up app but I wrote a whole bunch of resources in this post here.
+I recommend you try the Waking Up app but I wrote about a whole bunch of resources in this post here.
 With mindfulness, thoughts don’t control you, you control them – or better said, you just don’t pay attention to them.
 When you don’t pay attention to the thoughts that arise, you don’t have to attach yourself to those that want you to be angry and annoying.

 I hope you found any useful tips that will help you in the near future to avoid being an annoying vegan.
 No one wants to experience you when you are not at your best.